Felixsavedra-1/redbullracing-f1-analytics/README.md

 ## Features

-- ✅ Automated data extraction from F1 API
+- Automated data extraction from the Ergast F1 API
-- ✅ Normalized database with 10+ tables
+- Normalized analytical database with more than ten tables
-- ✅ Complex SQL queries for KPI analysis
+- SQL queries for a broad set of key performance indicators
-- ✅ Performance tracking and insights
+- Longitudinal performance tracking and descriptive statistics
-- ✅ End-to-end data pipeline
+- End-to-end, scriptable data pipeline
-- ✅ Interactive Jupyter Notebook analysis (2022-2024 highlighted)
+- Jupyter-based exploratory analysis (with 2022–2024 highlighted)
-- ✅ Interactive Power BI Dashboard
+- Power BI dashboard for interactive visualization

 ## KPIs Tracked